COSC-499-W2023/year-long-project-team-8/docs/weekly_logs/team_logs/team_log.md

 <!--
 - goals that are to be done
 -->

-- find a way to ensure that the user can re-enable the location services if declined at first #281
+- [ ]find a way to ensure that the user can re-enable the location services if declined at first #281
+- [x] create modal to preview post details on map pin
+- [x] link modal to post details
+- [x] link modal to generate directions to post
+- [x] display post details on modal
+- [x] display post image on modal
+- [x] explore options for getting location data - no free APIs, still stuck on this

 ### Completed Tasks